• Health

 Muscle Weakness Can Affect the Body

-The presence of fat inside one muscle group rarely stays isolated.
+The presence of fat within a single muscle group is rarely isolated.
 According to Dr. Miriam Bredella, director of the Clinical and Translational Science Institute at NYU Langone Health, similar changes often appear across multiple muscle groups.

 She also pointed out how reduced muscle quality affects recovery and medical outcomes: